Honda S800 Sports Car Club Logo

 There were so many entries this year that various routes were used to avoid overloading local lanes.

 Our route headed across Cheshire towards the edge of Wales and back where the assembled mass of vehicles converged on a sunny Royal Oak at Worleston for the finish where we were joined by Chairman John Tetley.
-The crowds were treated to some live music with various food options provided by the recently revamped and expanded pub.

 All in all another great day out driving some remote and interesting lanes with fellow enthusiasts.
 Last years disaster is long forgotten... roll on next year when perhaps we can persuade our Chairman to enter his coupe?